 - DARTeC: the £67m centre with strong funding from industry (Thales, SAAB, Monarch Aircraft Engineering Limited, Aveillant) and a strong focus on connected systems presents new opportunities for digital twin technologies across the spectrum of activities supporting the digital aviation technologies of the future.

 - IVHM: members/clients such as Boeing, BAE Systems, THALES and Meggitt are involved in cutting edge development and innovation on data-driven vehicle health management services, strongly linked to digital twins.

 - IMEC: together with MUEAVI offer a strong innovation environment to boost the impact of digital twin technologies on connected and autonomous vehicles.

-- AIRC: Jointly funded by Rolls Royce and Airbus, a central hub for Aerospace Research and Innovation, including facilities with visualisation screens, flight simulators, air traffic management simulator, drawing on the capabilities of the on-site Cranfield airport, National Flying Laboratory Centre, large scale gas turbine test area, offering opportunities for Digital Twin technologies.
+- AIRC: jointly funded by Rolls-Royce and Airbus, a central hub for aerospace research and innovation, including facilities with visualisation screens, flight simulators, air traffic management simulators, drawing on the capabilities of the on-site Cranfield Airport, National Flying Laboratory Centre (NFLC), large-scale gas turbine test area, offering opportunities for digital twin technologies.

-- Cranfield Innovation Centre, Technology Park (hosting among others the Nissan Technical Centre), and CUBIC, Cranfield Eagle Labs for aviation technology supported by Barclays, along with the IMAGE initiative offer thriving Innovation Hub opportunities, which alongside Cranfield’s links with National Innovation Hubs (Digital Catapult, Transport Catapult, and High Value Manufacturing Catapult) in various contexts will offer interfacing and innovation diffusion opportunities.
+- Cranfield Innovation Centre, Technology Park (hosting, among others, the Nissan Technical Centre), CUBIC, Cranfield Eagle Lab for aviation technology supported by Barclays, along with the IMAGE initiative, offer thriving innovation hub opportunities which, alongside Cranfield’s links with National Innovation Hubs (Digital Catapult, Transport Catapult and High Value Manufacturing Catapult) in various contexts, will offer interfacing and innovation diffusion opportunities.